ScreamingHawk/web-vlc/README.md

 To enable a stream ≋ button for each video, set the value of `client.streamEnabled` in `server/config.yaml` to `true`.

+#### Skip amount

+The skip forward / backward buttons on the app are configurable with the parameter `client.skipSeconds`.

+The default value is `20` for 20 seconds.

 #### API - OMDb

 [OMDb][2] is an API for IMDb.
 Using this feature will add plot and rating information for each of your shows.